Mohdaashif77/aashif-demo/README.md

 # aashif-demo
-This is my first git Repository/n author name is Aashif
+This is my first git Repository. author name is Aashif